Tests and procedures used to diagnose mouth cancer include:

 - Physical exam.
 Your doctor or dentist will examine your lips and mouth to look for abnormalities — areas of irritation, such as sores and white patches (leukoplakia).

 - Removal of tissue for testing.
 If a suspicious area is found, your doctor or dentist may remove a sample of cells for laboratory testing in a procedure called a biopsy.
 Unusual cells can be scraped away with a brush or cut away using a scalpel.
+Unusual cells can be removed using different techniques, but are most often cut away using a scalpel, scissors or another surgical tool.
 In the laboratory, the cells are analyzed for cancer or precancerous changes that indicate a risk of future cancer.

 Mouth cancer stages